buddypress/buddypress/bp-forums/installation-readme.txt

 7. Enable the plugin in the bbPress admin area under the plugins menu.

+8. Head back to your BuddyPress installation and sign up as a new user.
+Once you have activated the new user, make a note of the username and password given.

+9. Log back into your bbPress installation as the administrator, and head back to the admin panel (/bb-admin).
-8. Sign up a new user in bbPress (make a note of the username and password).
-Next log in as the keymaster account, head to 'users' and find the new user in the list.
-Hit the "edit" link and set the "User Type" of the user to "Administrator".
-Save the changes.
+   Go to the "Users" tab and look for the new user you signed up in step 8 in the list.
+Hit the "Edit" link for that user, on the end of the row.

+10. On the edit user screen there is a drop down menu called "User Type".
+Select "Administrator" as the user type for this user.
+Hit the "Update Profile" button.

-9. Enable user switching in bbPress by copying the following line of code into your bbPress bb-config.php
+11. Enable user switching in bbPress by copying the following line of code into your bbPress bb-config.php
     file:

         $bb->bb_xmlrpc_allow_user_switching = true;

-10. Log into your WPMU admin interface and head to "Site Admin > Group Forums" fill in the details on that page.
-Enter the username and password for the "admin" user you just created.
+12. Log into your WPMU admin interface and head to "Site Admin > Group Forums" fill in the details on that page.
+Make sure you don't leave out the ending slash on your bbPress URL. (http://example.com/bbpress/) Enter the username and password for the user that you signed up in step 8.

-11. Once you have saved those details you can create group forums.
+13. Once you have saved those details you can create group forums.
 Existing groups you will need to head to the group admin settings page, disable then enable the group forum setting to generate a new forum.
     New groups will work fine.